|

 picture).
 Once the holes are exposed, the battery begins

-environment.
-You just throw it away.
+discharging.
+After the battery dies, just throw it away.
+It

 |